 It is very important amongst everything else.
 Regular sleep and wake time will help students segregate their 24 hours properly and give adequate time to everything such as school, class, homework, projects, extra activities, and free time to relax.
 They also should follow the sleep-wake timetable on weekends and holidays to remain habitual.

 Exercise is beneficial for health, strength, and overall growth.
 It also helps your body get exhausted enough to increase the release of sleep-inducing hormones such as melatonin and serotonin in the bloodstream.
-That will help you fall asleep when you hit the mattress rather than keeping you tossing and turning all night.
+That will help you fall asleep when you hit the mattress rather than keep you tossing and turning all night.

 Many students fail to fall asleep immediately when they lay on the mattress.
 Therefore, having a bedtime routine helps them associate these things with sleep.
 Also, the body sends signals to the brain and visa-versa to fall asleep as soon as they begin their bedtime routine.

 Our body has an internal biological clock called the circadian rhythm.
 It works according to natural daylight.
-Therefore, exposure to natural bright light during the day prompts circadian rhythm to work appropriately and corrects the body’s natural sleep and wake clock.
+Therefore, exposure to natural bright light during the day prompts the circadian rhythm to work appropriately and corrects the body’s natural sleep and wake clock.

 Therefore, exposure to natural light during the day helps decrease the level of cortisol hormones, and as the day turns into night, the sleep-inducing hormone melatonin level increases.